-When it comes to building your artist website, there are a variety of different options.
-I’ll breakdown five of the most popular ones, explain the pros and cons of each one, and help you make the decision which site builder is right for you.
+In this article, I’ll breakdown three of the most popular website builders, explain the pros and cons of each one, and help you make the decision which of these artist website builders is right for you.

-WordPress.org is the most popular website builder ever.
+WordPress.org is the most popular artist website builders you’ll find out there.
 My art website is running on WordPress and has been since 2005.
 My website has easily evolved alongside the growth of my art business.

-In the beginning I only needed a place to showcase my portfolio to get storyboard clients.
-Then it had to display different galleries for different types of illustration.
+In the beginning, I only needed a place to showcase my portfolio to get storyboard and illustration clients.

 Then I needed a blog under on my site as well.

-Later I started to sell my art and needed a store.
+Later I started to sell my art online and needed a store.

 Recently, in just the past few years I started offering workshops and needed a way to put my workshop material behind a paid membership wall.
 WordPress was able to seamlessly grow as my needs grew.

-It’s the engine behind everything from the New York Times, which get millions of visitors every month, to smaller artist websites.
+It’s the engine behind everything from the New York Times, which gets millions of visitors every month, to smaller artist websites.

-(But before I dive any deeper, I want to make an important distinction: there’s WordPress.COM and WordPress.ORG and they are NOT the same thing.
+(But before I dive any deeper, I want to make an important distinction: there are WordPress.COM and WordPress.ORG and they are NOT the same thing.
 WordPress.COM is a blogging platform that requires no software installations or downloads; just sign up and start using it.

 - Unlimited functionalities.
 You can have ANY feature you want for your artist website by simply installing a plugin from their directory.
 Galleries, store, membership functionality, sell courses… anything.
 Just download the plugin and it works automatically.